Creating a custom endpoint

 Open Models & Providers

-Navigate to Settings → Agent → Models & Providers and scroll to the Custom Endpoints section.
+Navigate to Settings → Agent → Models & Providers and scroll to the Models section.

 Supported API specifications